social-media-ethics-automation/book/book_contents/_build/html/_sources/ch04_data/01_anatomy_of_tweet/01_tweet_data.md

 - The date of the tweet: Feb 10, 2020
 - The text of the tweet: "This is Woods.
 He’s here to help with the dishes.
 Specifically the pre-rinse, where he licks every item he can.
 12/10"
 - The photos in the tweet: Three photos of a puppy on a dishwasher
-- The number of quote tweets: 1,533
+- The number of replies: 1,533
 - The number of retweets: 26.2K
 - The number of likes: 197.8K

+Now let's look at how different pieces of this information are saved